Ƶ

 Share

-The National Assessment of Educational Progress (NAEP), the data source for the indicators below, evaluates fourth-, eighth-, and 12th-grade students’ ability to tackle demanding reading tasks that are more in line with current curricula than the basic skills measured in the NAEP (used for the indicators under “”).
-As of 2019, a majority of students at each grade level failed to demonstrate proficiency in reading, math, or science.
+The National Assessment of Educational Progress (NAEP), the data source for the indicators below, evaluates fourth-, eighth-, and 12th-grade students’ ability to tackle demanding reading tasks that are in line with current curricula.
+NAEP also has a (used for the indicators under “”), which measures only basic skills using the same set questions across time.

 Copy link